DHTMLX/docs-suite/docs/treegrid/api/treegrid_rootparent_config.md

 # rootParent

-@short: defines the id of the root parent
+@short: Optional.
+Defines the id of the root parent

 @signature: rootParent?: string;